 Stopped research and journalism project

-The Stopped project by Turku University’s Department of Social Studies researches ethnic profiling in Finland.
+The Stopped project by the Centre for Research on Ethnic Relations and Nationalism in University of Helsinki researches ethnic profiling in Finland.
 We are interested in where, how and why profiling happens.

 What kinds of experiences occur when racialised individuals are stopped and asked to identify themselves by police or other officials?
 Do people feel that the police attention is due to their background, appearance or skin colour?